funilrys/PyFunceble/docs/usage/from-a-terminal.rst

     **Default value:** :code:`False`

 .. note::
-    If you combine this argument with the :code:`--quiet` argument, the test will output a dotted line, were each dot (:code:`.`) represent one test result or an input which was skiped because it was previously tested.
+    If you combine this argument with the :code:`--quiet` argument, the test will output a dotted line, where each dot (:code:`.`) represent one test result or input which was skipped because it was previously tested.

 Want to use PyFunceble under a supporter CI infrastructure/network?
-This argument is suited for your need!
+This argument is suited for your needs!

 :code:`--ci-branch`
 """""""""""""""""""